Where are all my pumpkin spice latte loving friends at??

 The combination of cinnamon, cloves, and ginger infuses the syrup with just the right amount of warming flavors.
 It is an excellent simple syrup to keep on hand to spice up other traditional drinks as well, like old fashioneds or even margaritas.

 When you combine the flavored syrup with the coffee, heavy cream, and vanilla extract, it transforms into a delicious beverage that’s just like the flavorful coffee drink you know and love.
+We love using our homemade natural pumpkin flavored creamer for our coffee on those chilly fall mornings.

 If you aren’t a fan of tequila in your cocktails, this drink can also easily be made with vodka instead, in an even swap.